When is the best time to visit Sydney?

 - Summer – Dec to Feb (8 days of rain on average)

 - Winter – June to August (6 days rain on average)

 The wettest month of the year is generally March which has an average of 8 days but can get quite a few more.

 These temperatures refer to the last 12 months.
-This has been a particularly dry year so these rainfall numbers are only an indication.
+This has been a particularly wet year that is not yet reflected in this statistics so these rainfall numbers are only an indication.

 What are the travel seasons for Sydney